The most premium pickup on the market

 On the motorway the ride comfort remains impressive and controlled.
 However, it can still get shuddery over bad surfaces, and we have driven some examples in the UK that have felt very hard on B-roads, which could be a problem for some buyers.

 You should certainly take an extended test drive if you’re considering the X-Class as an alternative to a modern SUV.
-It's exceptionally dynamic for a pickup, but closer to merely passable in regular passenger car terms, and you may find the comfort a disappointment.
+It's exceptionally agile for a pickup, but closer to merely passable in regular passenger car terms, and you may find the comfort a disappointment.

 What are the X-Class engines like?